Is Diabetes a Disability in the UK? (Updated for 2023)

 The UK treats severe cases of diabetes as disabilities and allows you to claim some social security disability benefits.
 If you believe your diabetic condition qualifies as a disability, provide all the information that backs up your claim.

-Your supplemental security income will lessen the financial burden you get from the constant insulin syringes, medications, special diets, and doctor appointments.
+Your supplemental security income will lessen your financial burden from the constant insulin syringes, medications, special diets, and doctor appointments.